 - The Equality Act allows a claim for direct discrimination because of someone else’s disability, or a claim for harassment related to someone else’s disability.

-The mother of a disabled child could claim for discrimination if her employer treated her less favourably – or harassed her – because of the child’s disability.
+Accordinglyin Coleman themother of a disabled child could claim for discrimination if her employer treated her less favourably (or harassed her) because of her child’s disability.

-Before Equality Act 2010, tribunals held that the DDA could be reinterpreted to comply with the European decision.
-However, from 1st October 2010 discrimination by association is now in any event illegal under the wording of the Equality Act 2010.
+Before the Equality Act 2010, tribunals held that the employment provisions of the DDA should be re-interpreted so as to comply with this EU court decision.
+Since October 2010 discrimination by association is in any event illegal under the wording of the Equality Act 2010.